 In this part, you say why you’re appealing by checking the boxes that apply to you.

-You also explain what you disagree with about the decision and why.
+Then you explain what you disagree with about the OW decision and why.
 You can attach extra pages.
 But you don’t have to give a lot of details.

 You’ll get to explain more when you go to your hearing.

 On the Appeal Form, you can ask the SBT to provide an interpreter at your hearing.
 This includes a sign language interpreter.

 If the SBT can’t find an interpreter for you, talk to a community legal clinic.
 They may be able to help you find a professional interpreter.

 To give you a fair hearing, the SBT might have to do things differently for you so that you’re treated equally.